| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 Ambassador to Iran, Douglas MacArthur II.
 Bomb threats were also made against various American installations, and the offices

 of the U.S. Information Service and the Peace Corps were actually bombed.
-When Richard Nixon became president,

 he not only continued, but increased the flow of military aid.
 When Jimmy Carter took office in 1977, the shah made some